zyfjeff/zyfjeff.github.io/docs/编程语言/cpp/tips/tips-101.md

+---
+hide:
+  - toc        # Hide table of contents
+---
-## Tip of the Week #101: Return Values, References, and Lifetimes
+# Tip of the Week #101: Return Values, References, and Lifetimes

 > Originally posted as totw/101 on 2015-07-29
 > By Titus Winters (titus@google.com)